csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Despite the observations of the preceding paragraph, the idea behind backjumping remains a good one: to backtrack based on the reasons for failure.
 Backjumping notices failure when a variable’s domain becomes empty, but in many cases a branch is doomed long before this occurs.
 Consider again the partial assignment {WA= red ,NSW = red} (which, from our earlier discussion, is inconsistent).
 Suppose we try T = red next and then assign NT , Q, V , SA.
 We know that no assignment can work for these last four variables, so eventually we run out of values to try at NT .
 Now, the question is, where to backtrack?
 Backjumping cannot work, because NT _does_ have values consistent with the preceding assigned variables—NT

 doesn’t have a complete conflict set of preceding variables that caused it to fail.
 We know, however, that the four variables NT , Q, V , and SA, _taken together_, failed because of a set of preceding variables, which must be those variables that directly conflict with the four.
 This leads to a deeper notion of the conflict set for a variable such as NT : it is that set of preceding variables that caused NT , _together with any subsequent variables_, to have no consistent solution.
-In this case, the set is WA and NSW , so the algorithm should backtrack to NSW

-and skip over Tasmania.
-A backjumping algorithm that uses conflict sets defined in this way is called **conflict-directed backjumping**.CONFLICT-DIRECTED
+In this case, the set is WA and NSW , so the algorithm should backtrack to NSW and skip over Tasmania.
+A backjumping algorithm that uses conflict sets defined in this way is called **conflict-directed backjumping**.

-BACKJUMPING

 We must now explain how these new conflict sets are computed.
 The method is in fact quite simple.
 The “terminal” failure of a branch of the search always occurs because a variable’s domain becomes empty; that variable has a standard conflict set.
 In our example, SA fails, and its conflict set is (say) {WA,NT , Q}.
-We backjump to Q, and Q _absorbs_

-the conflict set from SA (minus Q itself, of course) into its own direct conflict set, which is {NT ,NSW }; the new conflict set is {WA,NT ,NSW }.
+We backjump to Q, and Q _absorbs_   the conflict set from SA (minus Q itself, of course) into its own direct conflict set, which is {NT ,NSW }; the new conflict set is {WA,NT ,NSW }.
 That is, there is no solution from Q onward, given the preceding assignment to {WA,NT ,NSW }.
 Therefore, we backtrack to NT , the most recent of these.
 NT absorbs {WA,NT ,NSW } − {NT} into its own direct conflict set {WA}, giving {WA,NSW } (as stated in the previous paragraph).
 Now the algorithm backjumps to NSW , as we would hope.
-To summarize: let Xj be the current variable, and let conf (Xj) be its conflict set.
-If every possible value for Xj fails, backjump to the most recent variable Xi in conf (Xj), and set
+To summarize: let X~j~ be the current variable, and let conf (X~j~) be its conflict set.
+If every possible value for X~j~ fails, backjump to the most recent variable X~i~ in conf (X~j~), and set

-conf (Xi) ← conf (Xi) ∪ conf (Xj)− {Xi} .
+conf (X~i~) ← conf (X~i~) ∪ conf (X~j~)− {X~i~} .

 When we reach a contradiction, backjumping can tell us how far to back up, so we don’t waste time changing variables that won’t fix the problem.
 But we would also like to avoid running into the same problem again.
-When the search arrives at a contradiction, we know that some subset of the conflict set is responsible for the problem. **Constraint learning** is theCONSTRAINT
+When the search arrives at a contradiction, we know that some subset of the conflict set is responsible for the problem. **Constraint learning** is the idea of finding a minimum set of variables from the conflict set that causes the problem.

-LEARNING

-idea of finding a minimum set of variables from the conflict set that causes the problem.
 This set of variables, along with their corresponding values, is called a **no-good**.
-We then recordNO-GOOD

-the no-good, either by adding a new constraint to the CSP or by keeping a separate cache of no-goods.
+We then record the no-good, either by adding a new constraint to the CSP or by keeping a separate cache of no-goods.

 For example, consider the state {WA = red ,NT = green , Q = blue} in the bottom row of Figure 6.6.
 Forward checking can tell us this state is a no-good because there is no valid assignment to SA.
 In this particular case, recording the no-good would not help, because once we prune this branch from the search tree, we will never encounter this combination again.
 But suppose that the search tree in Figure 6.6 were actually part of a larger search tree that started by first assigning values for V and T .
 Then it would be worthwhile to record {WA = red ,NT = green, Q = blue} as a no-good because we are going to run into the same problem again for each possible set of assignments to V and T .

 No-goods can be effectively used by forward checking or by backjumping.
 Constraint learning is one of the most important techniques used by modern CSP solvers to achieve efficiency on complex problems.

-6.4 LOCAL SEARCH FOR CSPS
+## LOCAL SEARCH FOR CSPS

 Local search algorithms (see Section 4.1) turn out to be effective in solving many CSPs.
 They use a complete-state formulation: the initial state assigns a value to every variable, and the search changes the value of one variable at a time.
 For example, in the 8-queens problem (see Figure 4.3), the initial state might be a random configuration of 8 queens in 8 columns, and each step moves a single queen to a new position in its column.
 Typically, the initial guess violates several constraints.
 The point of local search is to eliminate the violated constraints.2